sanghita211/pypetana/README.md

 ## Methods

 * Image extraction
-* dynamical calculation of area, perimeter of growth contour
+* Dynamical calculation of area, perimeter of growth contour
-* dynamical calculation of circularity based on area and perimeter of growth contour
+* Dynamical calculation of circularity based on area and perimeter of growth contour
-* dynamical calculation of Fractal dimension
+* Dynamical calculation of Fractal dimension of growth contour